Loose camel captured in Bonner Springs fled nativity scene

 An animal control officer for the police department said people in the area searched for the missing camel until 2 a.m.
 Sunday morning, but lost sight of the animal.

-Dispatchers notified Bonner Springs police that the camel was running on K-7 around 1:15 p.m.
+Dispatchers notified Bonner Springs police that the camel was running on Kansas Highway 7 around 1:15 p.m.
 Sunday.
 Officers cornered the animal in a backyard as the animal control officer lassoed the camel and tied her to a tree.

 The owners arrived with a trailer, loaded up the camel, and drove home.